Proper decompositions of finitely presented groups: Computing decompositions

-For this group presentation, the track basis contains $12$ tracks.
-Of these there are three tracks that give non-trivial decompositions.
-In the following only the decompositions for the first four basis tracks is included.
+For this group presentation, there are 1429 vertex solutions.
+All but 4 of these solutions give trivial decompositions.
+The ones giving non-trivial decompositions are numbered 1, 2, 7 and 739.
+The output for the first two tracks is as follows.